vrajeshpatelcs20/majorProject/proposal.md

 - be able to display the ships
 - be able to place them and rotate them
 - make the ships invisable after the game has begun
-- be able to click and shoot if the specified location
+- be able to click and shoot in the specified location
+- show a lose or win screen
+- make it 1v1

 ## Nice to Have Stuff

-- have a button to randomly place them
+- have a button to randomly place ships
+- sound
+- AI
--
+- timer
 -